meimodev/palakat_admin/AI-log.md

     - Show a SnackBar with `AppError.userMessage` on error; fallback to a generic message if not `AppError`.
   - Simplified `_submit()` to only call `signIn()` and rely on the listener for UI reactions.
   - Kept loading state to disable the Sign in button and show a progress indicator.

+## 2025-09-23T13:12:00+08:00 — Model: Cascade
+- [prompt] "on sidebar change the current account information using the locally saved account information"
+- [actions]
+  - Updated `lib/core/widgets/sidebar.dart` to read the cached account from `authControllerProvider`.
+  - Converted `AppSidebar` to a `ConsumerWidget` and imported `flutter_riverpod` and `auth_controller.dart`.
+  - Replaced hardcoded user name and phone with dynamic values from `AuthResponse.account` (name, phone), including initials.

+## 2025-09-23T13:20:51+08:00 — Model: Cascade
+- [prompt] "format the phone to group if 4 - 4 - 4/5 digits"
+- [actions]
+  - Added `_formatPhone` helper in `lib/core/widgets/sidebar.dart` that:
+    - Preserves leading `+` and strips non-digits.
+    - Formats 12 digits as `XXXX-XXXX-XXXX` and 13 digits as `XXXX-XXXX-XXXXX`.
+    - Falls back to original when not 12/13 digits.
+  - Applied the formatter to the displayed phone in the sidebar footer.

+## 2025-09-23T13:50:27+08:00 — Model: Cascade
+- [prompt] "rename the ChurchProfile class to Church, also change any context that related to this class"
+- [actions]
+  - Renamed the `ChurchProfile` Freezed model class to `Church` in `lib/core/models/church_profile.dart` (constructor, mixin, private class, and `fromJson`).
+  - Updated usages in UI:
+    - `lib/features/church/presentation/screens/church_screen.dart`: switched type from `ChurchProfile` to `Church`, renamed locals (`_churchProfile` -> `_church`), and updated edit drawer call to pass `church:`.
+    - `lib/features/church/presentation/widgets/church_info_edit_drawer.dart`: refactored props to `Church church`, `Function(Church) onSave`, and adjusted field access/copyWith.
+  - Kept the model filename as `church_profile.dart` to reuse existing part files and avoid breaking imports; fixed imports accordingly.
+  - Regenerated code with `flutter pub run build_runner build -d` to update Freezed/JSON outputs successfully.

+## 2025-09-23T14:09:40+08:00 — Model: Cascade
+- [prompt] "yes please"
+- [actions]
+  - Renamed model file `lib/core/models/church_profile.dart` -> `lib/core/models/church.dart` (git mv to preserve history).
+  - Updated Freezed/JSON part filenames inside the model to `church.freezed.dart` and `church.g.dart`.
+  - Updated imports to the new path in:
+    - `lib/features/church/presentation/screens/church_screen.dart`
+    - `lib/features/church/presentation/widgets/church_info_edit_drawer.dart`
+    - `lib/features/church/presentation/widgets/column_edit_drawer.dart`
+    - `lib/features/church/presentation/widgets/position_edit_drawer.dart`
+  - Verified no remaining references to `church_profile.dart` or `ChurchProfile`.
+  - Regenerated code with `flutter pub run build_runner build -d`; new generated files `church.freezed.dart` and `church.g.dart` created.

+## 2025-09-23T14:56:42+08:00 — Model: Cascade
+- [prompt] "also refactor ChurchColumn to Column and move this model to a sepparate file. also refactor to remove ChurchPosition and replace that with MemberPosition instead"
+- [actions]
+  - Created new model `lib/core/models/column.dart` (Freezed + JSON) defining `Column { id, number, name, createdAt }`.
+  - Refactored `lib/core/models/church.dart` to:
+    - Remove embedded `ChurchColumn` and `ChurchPosition` types.
+    - Use `List<models.Column>` (aliased) for `columns` and `List<MemberPosition>` for `positions`.
+    - Import `column.dart` as `models` and `member_position.dart`.
+  - Updated UI and widgets:
+    - `lib/features/church/presentation/screens/church_screen.dart`: import new models, update mock data and method signatures to use `cm.Column` and `MemberPosition`.
+    - `lib/features/church/presentation/widgets/column_edit_drawer.dart`: import `column.dart` as `cm` and update types/creation.
+    - `lib/features/church/presentation/widgets/position_edit_drawer.dart`: switch to `MemberPosition` and update creation logic.
+  - Ran `flutter pub run build_runner build -d` successfully to generate `column.freezed.dart` and `column.g.dart`, and update `church.*` parts.
+  - Verified no remaining references to `ChurchColumn` or `ChurchPosition` in source files.

+## 2025-09-23T14:59:00+08:00 — Model: Cascade
+- [prompt] "Append a new log entry documenting refactor: ChurchColumn->Column (new file), ChurchPosition->MemberPosition updates, imports and codegen, with the given timestamp."
+- [actions]
+  - Documented the refactor of `ChurchColumn` to `Column` in a separate file and the replacement of `ChurchPosition` with `MemberPosition`.
+  - Updated imports and regenerated code with `flutter pub run build_runner build -d`.